 These are the foundation for my work and my life.
 They have been adapted many ways, into many forms.
 I present them here as they were first presented to me in a group environment.
 Over time, I have explored how they work in large groups, small groups, intimate relationships, and as my own personal doctrine.
-It has been beautifully rewarding.
+I have found the practice beautifully rewarding.

 The Standards of Presence